-Similar to the bill's mitigating factors relating to parole, the bill specifies a number of factors that must be considered as mitigating factors, in addition to other factors that currently must be considered, when a court is sentencing a person for a felony committed when the person was under age 18.
-Currently, at the sentencing hearing conducted for any felony offender, the court, before imposing sentence, must consider the record, any information presented at the hearing by the offender, the prosecuting attorney, the victim or representative, or any other person, the presentence investigation report if one was prepared, and any victim impact statement.18
+Similar to the act's mitigating factors relating to parole, the act specifies a number of additional factors that must be considered as mitigating factors when a court is sentencing a person for a felony committed when the person was under 18.
+Continuing law requires a court sentencing a felony offender to consider, prior to imposing the sentence, the record, any information presented at the hearing by the offender, the prosecuting attorney, the victim or representative, or any other person, the presentence investigation report if one was prepared, and any victim impact statement.

-Under the bill, if a court is sentencing a person for a felony committed when the offender was under age 18, the court also must consider youth and its characteristics as mitigating factors, including:19
+If a court is sentencing a person for a felony committed when the offender was under 18, the act requires the court to also consider youth and its characteristics as mitigating factors, including: